Kiev St. Michaels Cathedral

 St. Michael’s Cathedral in Kiev

-While on the way to Kiev we received the email that our official V5 paperwork had arrived!
-This was great news as it would provide us with the proper paperwork to get the car into our remaining countries and no longer have to use the Temporary V5 that seemed to be annoying most of the border guards and holding us up longer.
+While on the way to Kyiv, we received an email stating that our official V5 paperwork had arrived!
+This was great news as it would provide us with the proper paperwork to get the car into our remaining countries and no longer have to use the Temporary V5, which seemed to be annoying most of the border guards and holding us up longer.
 The timing was great since we were coming into a big city and could easily stay there for an extra day while we had the paperwork express mailed to us.

 Deb drove us into the city maneuvering us through Kiev rush hour in our British car beeping at others making us fit in nicely despite our stickers.
 We were stunned and surprised with the massive buildings and Independence Square.
 The city was grand and well kept.
 Kiev was set up a bit better for tourism than any city we had been to in Ukraine yet as they actually had English menus in some places!